top of page

 Purpose bloating is a condition that affects those who still thirst for glory.
 In this day and age, you wouldn't want to work for X, would you?

-Having purpose myopia means you are so focused on your cause that you have blindspots around some indirect externalities of your work or your organization's cultures and managing styles.
-For example, I hear countless stories of team inefficiencies or burnout from NGO leaders around me.
-How far will you sail if there is a mutiny onboard your ship?
-Clarity of purpose does not suffice to engage teams sustainably.
+Having purpose myopia means you are so focused on your cause that you have blindspots around some externalities of your work or your organization's culture and managing styles.
+For example, I witnessed countless cases of burnout in NGOs and purpose-driven organizations around me.

 The soccer coach